Chapter 3: Search techniques

 Once you’ve found a good source for your research, you may be provided with a few options for getting access to it.
 From the item’s record, you can decide to skim the article’s abstract, read it right away, or save it to read later.
 For example, in the business database ABI/INFORM, buttons provided in the top right corner show your access options: download pdf, cite, email, print, and more.

-If you are looking for a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.
+If you are trying to find a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.

 Make sure you log in so you can access materials online!
 The steps for logging in may be found on the University Library’s Accessing E-Resources webpage and in the YouTube video below: